whitneyburton/portfolios/students/1703-back/chantal_justamond/20170607-chantal-justamond-m2.md

 Diversity is a great thing.
 It exposes a person to concepts, experiences, and ideas that they otherwise would not have even known they existed.
 A lack of diversity is the culinary equivalent of only ever eating fillet mignon forever, it might be good but it gets tiring.

-My experiences and value of of having people from different backgrounds in my life are a part of the reason I chose to come to Turing.
+My experiences and value of having people from different backgrounds in my life are a part of the reason I chose to come to Turing.

 #### * Lending Privilege

-It is goo to remember that the fact alone that we are at Turing every day is a privilege, and I'm very greateful of it.
+It is good to remember that the fact alone that we are at Turing every day is a privilege, and I'm very grateful of it.
 I Dedicate all my awake time to study a learning how to code this very cool apps we've made this mod, it's absolutly amazing.